Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Introduction

-It is intended to be useful for experimentalists wishing to design photonic experiments, including allowing for realistic modelling of noise and imperfections, and for computer scientists and theoreticians seeking to develop algorithms and applications for photonic quantum computers.
-It is an evolutive, open source platform that is intended for community development via \hyperlink{https://github.com/Quandela/Perceval}{GitHub}\footnote{\url{https://github.com/Quandela/Perceval}} and the project \hyperlink{https://perceval.quandela.net/forum}{forum website}\footnote{\url{https://perceval.quandela.net/forum}}.
+\perceval is intended to be useful for experimentalists wishing to design photonic experiments, including allowing for realistic modelling of noise and imperfections, and for computer scientists and theoreticians seeking to develop algorithms and applications for photonic quantum computers.
+It is an open source platform that is intended for community development via \href{https://github.com/Quandela/Perceval}{GitHub}, the project \href{https://perceval.quandela.net/forum}{forum website} and an updated \href{https://perceval.quandela.net/docs}{documentation}.

 \perceval integrates several state-of-the-art algorithms for running simulations optimised with low-level single instruction, multiple data (SIMD) implementations, allowing users to push close to the limits of classical simulability with desktop computers.
-Extensions to the framework are also intended for high-performance computing (HPC) cluster deployment which can permit simulation to scale slightly further.
+Extensions to the framework are also intended for high-performance computing (HPC) cluster deployment which can permit simulation to scale further.
+Since version 0.7, \perceval is able to run samples from real photonic chips through the \href{https://cloud.quandela.com/}{Cloud}, giving the user access in real-time to the exact hardware characteristics of the photonic source (brightness, purity, indistinguishability), the chip, and the detectors.
+Remote computers are also available if the user wants to perform classical simulation with greater computational power.\footnote{More details on \url{https://perceval.quandela.net/docs/notebooks/Remote\%20computing.html}}

 The remainder of this white paper is structured as follows.
 We provide some brief background on photonic quantum computing in Section \ref{sec:pqc}, before outlining the structure and key features of \perceval in Section \ref{sec:perceval}, and then go on to give a number of illustrative examples of \perceval in action in Section \ref{sec:action}.
+The code of the examples can be found in Appendix \ref{app:examples}.
+This paper is based on version 0.7.3 of \perceval.